webnt-dev/object-match/README.md

 } from from '@webnt-dev/object-match';

 /**
- * Function validates, if number id odd
+ * Function validates, if number is odd
  *
- * Function must 2 generic JSON types, any type validation must be done within function.
+ * Function must accept 2 generic JSON types, any type validation must be done within function.
  * Function must return `undefined` if matching does not apply or `template` input variable
  * if it does.
  *